Control variates from Eulerian and Lagrangian perturbation theory: Application to the bispectrum: Acknowledgments

 \section{Acknowledgments}

-The authors thank Matias Zaldarriaga for helpful discussions.
+The authors thank Delon Shen and Matias Zaldarriaga for helpful discussions, and Alexander Dittmann for assistance with the OJA template.
 NK acknowledges support from the Bershadsky Fund and the Fund for Natural Sciences of the Institute for Advanced Study.
 SC acknowledges support from the National Science Foundation at the IAS through NSF/PHY 2207583.
 Support for this work was provided by NASA through the NASA Hubble Fellowship grant \#HST-HF2-51572.001 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452 and a grant from the Simons Foundation (1161654, Troyer).
 SC thanks the Galileo Galilei Institute for Theoretical Physics for the hospitality and the INFN for partial support during the completion of this work.
 Calculations and figures in this work have been made using \texttt{nbodykit} \citep{Hand_2018} and the SciPy Stack \citep{2020NumPy-Array,2020SciPy-NMeth,4160265}.
 This research has made use of NASA's Astrophysics Data System and the arXiv preprint server. \begin{appendix}